luca-dga/-/README.md

     Advisor: Prof. József Lörinczi

-    Thesis : Long-Time Behaviour of Feller Processes

-        Award for the best thesis of 2017 in any area of Mathematical Sciences.
+    Thesis : *Long-Time Behaviour of Feller Processes* (awarded as the best thesis of 2017 in any area of Mathematical Sciences)

 -	**University of Rome “La Sapienza”, Italy - Faculty of Economics**